 Modular design has become popular of late and should continue to be a trend in web development in 2019.
 Modular design is essentially a step up from web templates – with a web template, you’re restricted to a specific layout and design for an application or site.
 On the other hand, modular design allows developers to reuse components to create a web page.

-The benefit of using this method is that you have more control over site aesthetic and it’s cost-efficient to build and maintain.
+The benefit of using this method is that you have more control over the site aesthetics and it’s cost-efficient to build and maintain.
 The only caveat with modular design is that each component must fit with one another for the site to be clean and complete.
-However, with expanded customization options and friendly user experience, more and more web developers are turning to modular design.
+However, with expanded customization options and a friendly user experience, more and more web developers are turning to modular design.

 Web Component Compiler